 In view of the above, the RAG at its session in 2019 was invited to consider an appropriate course of action to initiate prior to RA-19 a review and the preparation of a possible draft revision of Resolution ITU-R 2-7.
 The RAG decided to establish a Correspondence Group to that aim with the following Terms of Reference:

 • In accordance with §§ A1.4.1 to A1.4.4 of Resolution ITU-R 1-7 and with Resolution ITU-R 52-1, review and prepare a draft revision of Resolution ITU-R 2-7 for consideration by the Chairman of the RAG and subsequent submission to the Radiocommunication Assembly 2019, taking into account the information provided in Section 6.8 of Add.
 1 to Doc.
-RAG19/1, and any other additional proposals submitted to the Correspondence Group.
+RAG19/1, and any other additional proposals submitted to the Correspondence Group;

+• In particular, the Correspondence Group should address “Option” criteria including their maximum numbers; the clear minimum support of the options; their validity and consistency / conformity to the terms and conditions contained in agenda items with possible consensus on their inclusion as valid option; the relevance of including alternatives for each option; the relevance of including views and their maximum number; the possible avoidance of having advantages and disadvantages for each option and alternative as agreeing on the drafting of these advantages and disadvantages are time consuming and could results in divergence views.

-The Correspondence Group shall submit its final report by [TBD] to the Chairman of the RAG.
+The Correspondence Group shall submit its final report by [20 September 2019] to the Chairman of the RAG.

-The Chairman of the Correspondence Group is [TBD] ([email address]).
+The Chairman of the Correspondence Group is Mr Alexandre V. Vassiliev (E-mail: alexandre.vassiliev@mail.ru).
 Other relevant information for the work of this Correspondence Group (e.g. email reflector) will be provided on the RAG webpage.

 ______________